-If your organisation qualifies for ESOS, an assessment will occur every 4 years, this is to audit the energy use of industrial processes, buildings and transport to correctly classify worthwhile energy saving measures.
+If your organisation qualifies for ESOS, an assessment will occur every four years.
+This is to audit the energy use of industrial processes, buildings and transport to correctly classify worthwhile energy saving measures.

-It is mandatory for recognised ESOS corporations to notify the Environment Agency by the set deadline that they have complied with their ESOS obligations.
-Registration won’t be necessary as businesses are not expected to be heard from by the Environment Agency until 2015 when they are fully compliant.
+It is mandatory for recognised ESOS corporations to notify the Environment Agency when they have complied with their ESOS obligations – this is by a set deadline.

-Although ESOS will primarily affect large businesses, it can also apply to non-profit-making organisations and any other non-public sector undertakings large enough to meet the ESOS criteria.
-If your organisation or business has been officially identified as large undertaking by the end of 2014, your establishment qualifies for the energy saving opportunity scheme.
+Although ESOS will primarily affect large businesses, it can also apply to non-profit-making organisations and any other non-public sector with undertakings large enough to meet the ESOS criteria.
+If your organisation or business has been officially identified as large undertaking by the end of 2014, your establishment qualifies for the ESOS scheme.